ADeLiberto/ExtendedExomeCapture/README.md

 # ExtendedExomeCapture
-Protocol and Scripts associated with Extended Exome Capture Method
+Protocol associated with Extended Exome Capture Method, presented at University of Miami Research Symposium